muritane/generative-constraint-principle/README.md

 ---

 ## P9.
-Robust Knowledge Concerns Generators
+Knowledge Progresses Through Constraint Discovery

-Knowledge becomes more robust as it shifts from:
+Knowledge becomes more robust as it moves from:

 ```text
 Observation